 What if you got stuck in a distressingly uniform suburban housing development called Yonder?
 That’s the broad premise of Vivarium, in which Imogen Poots and Jesse Eisenberg co-star as a couple searching for just the right starter home.
 (A vivarium, it’s worth noting, is a typically enclosed area used for raising and observing plants or animals.
 So, do with that information what you will.)

-The New Mutants (April 3)
+The Other Lamb (April 3)

 Promising Young Woman (April 17)